ldv-melun/virtual-landscape/README.md

   }

  /**
-   * get array of instances of this classe
+   * get array of instances of this class
    * @return {[Object,...]}
    */
   static buildForms() {